Does HMRC Automatically Refund a Claim When You Have Overpaid Tax in the UK?

 Does HMRC Refund Overpaid Tax?

 Yes, HMRC does refund overpaid tax, sometimes automatically and sometimes through the refund application process.
 It’s important to keep on top of your tax position because there are time limits on when you may make a claim for overpaid tax and apply for your tax rebate.

 Claim a Refund: Do You Get an Automatic Refund for Overpaid Tax?

 If you’re due to get a refund after you overpay tax you might wonder how to claim it.
 At the end of each tax year, HMRC must balance its books by reconciling every PAYE taxpayer’s position.
 They look at information from your employer, telling them how much you’ve earned, the value of any benefits-in-kind, and how much income tax you’ve paid.

-You receive a P800 tax notice, which tells you the result of this calculation.
-If they discover that you’ve paid too much income tax, you get a tax refund, and its usually paid back to you in your next wage packet.
+You will receive a P800 tax notice, which tells you the result of this calculation.
+If HMRC finds that you’ve paid too much income tax, you will get a tax refund, typically paid back to you in your next wage packet.

 Other things, like work expenses and business allowances, are never refunded automatically.
 Quite simply, if you don’t claim them, you don’t get your tax overpayment back.
 So in short, make a overpaid tax claim for everything you legally can.

 How Do I Claim Tax Back If I Have Overpaid and It Isn’t Refunded?

 You need to use the tax calculation self assessment system, which is quite different from the PAYE tax system.